Skip to contents

 The proportion pybroodtakep^\textrm{broodtake}_y is solved annually to satisfy the following conditions:

-aNOBy,aaNOBy,a+aHOBy,a=ptargetNOB\dfrac{\sum_a\textrm{NOB}_{y,a}}{\sum_a\textrm{NOB}_{y,a} + \sum_a\textrm{HOB}_{y,a}} = p^\textrm{NOB}_\textrm{target}
+a(NOBy,a+HOBy,aunmarked)aNOBy,a+aHOBy,a=ptargetNOB\dfrac{\sum_a(\textrm{NOB}_{y,a} + \textrm{HOB}^\textrm{unmarked}_{y,a})}{\sum_a\textrm{NOB}_{y,a} + \sum_a\textrm{HOB}_{y,a}} = p^\textrm{NOB}_\textrm{target}

 EggyNOB+EggyHOB=Eggbroodtake\textrm{Egg}_\textrm{y}^\textrm{NOB} + \textrm{Egg}_\textrm{y}^\textrm{HOB} = \textrm{Egg}_\textrm{broodtake}

-The target ratio ptargetNOBp^\textrm{NOB}_\textrm{target} ensures that there is a sufficiently high proportion of natural origin fish in the broodtake.
-The maximum removal rate of natural origin fish pmaxNOBp^\textrm{NOB}_\textrm{max} ensures that there is high abundance of natural origin spawners.
+The target ratio ptargetNOBp^\textrm{NOB}_\textrm{target} reflects the objective to maintain a high proportion of natural origin fish in the broodtake, where its implementation is dependent on the mark rate.
+The maximum removal rate of natural origin fish pmaxNOBp^\textrm{NOB}_\textrm{max} or escapement pmaxescp^\textrm{esc}_\textrm{max} ensures that there is high abundance of natural origin spawners.

-The total egg production in a given year can fail to reach the target if there is insufficient natural origin escapement.
-In this case, the NOB take is set to the maximum removal rate (pybroodtake,NOB=pmaxNOBp^\textrm{broodtake,NOB}_y = p^\textrm{NOB}_\textrm{max}), and the remaining deficit in egg production is met using HOB.
+The total egg production in a given year can fail to reach the target if there is insufficient unmarked escapement.
+In this case, the unmarked take is set to the maximum removal rate (pybroodtake,unmarked=pmaxNOBp^\textrm{broodtake,unmarked}_y = p^\textrm{NOB}_\textrm{max}), and the remaining deficit in egg production is met using HOB.

 Smolt releases